titzer/wizard-engine/test/whamm/jit/correctness/README.md

 1. Verify correct execution of intrinsified callbacks
 2. Composition of multiple whamm monitors
     1. multiple probes at a single location
-3. change ordering of requested operands
+3. Change ordering of requested operands
     1. (argN at the end)
     2. Request all args (in different orders, set to different values to see if things are off)

-## Tests TODO:

-- multi-memory!

 ## Future: